 Danish Decommissioning

-DD is a state-owned company, established in 2003, which is now part of the Ministry of Public Security and Emergency Management.
+DD is a state-owned enterprise, established in 2003, which now falls under the Ministry of Societal Security and Emergency Preparedness.

 Our main tasks are: